[iframe src="https://www.googletagmanager.com/ns.html?id=GTM-MX6JG9W" height="0" width="0" style="display:none;visibility:hidden"][/iframe]

 Recruiting Process

-• Applicants for the RTC will complete all aspects of the recruitment process.
+• Applicants for the SAPOL Transition Program will complete all aspects of the Interstate recruitment process.

-• Successful applicants will be asked to provide their posting preferences (metropolitan and country), however all applicants need to be aware that they may be posted to any location within South Australia.
+Successful applicants will be asked to provide their posting preferences (metropolitan and country).
+However, all applicants need to be aware they may be posted to any location within South Australia.

 Recognition of Prior Service